genesiscommunitysuccess/docs/versioned_docs/version-2022.3/00_fuse/03_features/05_charts.md

 <TabItem value="donut" label="Donut" >

 :::tip
-The donut chart can help you compare individual categories or dimensions to the larger whole, just like a pie chart, but with a couple of advantages.
-Donut charts can make it easier for users to compare individual dimensions.
+The donut chart can help you compare individual categories in relation to the whole.
+Similar to  a pie chart, but with a few advantages.
+They can make it easier for users to compare individual dimensions.
 :::
 <zero-card style={{backgroundColor: "#101628", padding: "4px"}}>
 <h4 style={{color: "white", paddingTop: "10px", paddingLeft: "10px" }}><b>Donut Chart</b></h4>